 While an estimated 19 million Americans suffer from depression, there are twice as many women suffering from it as men.
-People suffering from depression, will have persistent sadness or pessimism.
+People suffering from depression will have persistent sadness or pessimism.
 They have times of feeling helpless, hopeless, worthless, or guilty.
 Have difficulty concentrating or remembering things.
-They will lose interest in activities, have insomnia or oversleep.
+They will lose interest in activities, have insomnia, or oversleep.
 They can also have weight gain or loss and feelings of fatigue.
 They may also be irritable or anxious.

-Depression can affect family and home life, as well as peoples performance at work.
+Depression can affect family and home life, as well as people’s performance at work.
 Severe depression can lead to attempts at suicide.
 If you or someone you know is suffering from depression, encourage them to take action before it gets out of hand.
 Upper Cervical Chiropractic may be a natural option for them.

 As an Upper Cervical Chiropractor, I know that the brain is the master controller of all of the body and its parts.
 The brain communicates through the brain stem, spinal cord, and nerves.
 When the first bone in the neck (called the atlas) shifts or twists out of position, it can irritate the spinal cord keeping the proper signals from going through.
-This can wreck havoc on our health because of the importance of our spinal cord.
+This can wreak havoc on our health because of the importance of our spinal cord.
 Seemingly unrelated symptoms can show up including headaches, back and neck pain, depression, fibromyalgia, high blood pressure, asthma, digestive problems, and numbness to name a few.

-source: Genthner GC, Friedman HL and Studley CF. Improvement in depression following reduction of upper cervical vertebral subluxation using Orthospinology Technique.
+source: Genthner GC, Friedman HL, and Studley CF. Improvement in depression following reduction of upper cervical vertebral subluxation using Orthospinology Technique.
 JVSR.
 Nov.
 7, 2005;1-4.